SimingZheng/Shopping_System/README.md

 The latest version of our program is commit 2.4

-instructions to setup：just clone the program.
+instructions to setup：just clone the program or download release version 2.4

 URL: https://github.com/SimingZheng/Shopping_System.git